xionluhnis/ofxVoronoi2D/README.md

 mesh.draw();
 ```

-See also the interactive example applications in `example-simple/` and `example-withUI/`.
+See also the interactive example application in `example/`.

 TODO
 ----